saurabhrathod35/validations-lib/README.md

 '#4':{'result':false,message:'number 4 must be between than 25 to 30'}
 }
 ```
-## Compaire with anther question
+## Comparison with another question
-> if you want to compaire your question with anther question then spacify **uid** in params,
+> If you want to compare your question with another question then specify **uid** in params,
-then your object like this
+then your object will look something like this
 ```ruby
  {
        title: 'number 4',